OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

  -Dansi.console=true
  -Dmanual.entry=true

+ -Dheading.servo.sign=-1
+ -Dtilt.servo.sign=-1

 Program parameters, to change the servo numbers on the PCA9685:
  --heading:14 --tilt:15
 ```

+The variables `heading.servo.sign` and `tilt.servo.sign` can be set to `-1`, to invert the way the servos turn.
+This depends on the physical construction of your device.

 First, the program sets the `heading` servo to zero, and asks you to point it South.